Avocarrot/hiring/index.md

 - **Trasparency**
 <br>
 We aim for full transparency because we believe information is power.
-Metrics such as revenue, costs and profit are available for everyone in the team to review at any time starting from your first day at Avocarrot.
+Metrics such as revenue, costs and profit are available for everyone in the team to review at any time starting from your first day at {{site.companyName}}.

 - **Flat Structure**
 <br>